The Top 7 Wackiest Retro Game Accessories

 It’s not hard to walk into a gaming store or section to find piles upon piles of gaming accessories to help you expand your typical gaming experience.
 Some are good, some are bad, and some are downright ridiculous.
 This trend of bizarre gaming accessories isn’t new.
 Companies have been pedaling awkward add-ons since as far back as the Atari days.
 We have always been marketed unnecessary and overpriced equipment to “help” us experience our consoles in a fresh way, though most of the time it turned out rotten.

-This week at All That’s Retro we are going to take a look back and revisit some of the strangest retro gaming components to ever hit the gaming scene.
+This week, we revisit some of the strangest retro gaming components to ever hit the gaming scene.
 Here are our top 7 wackiest retro game accessories!

 7. Konami Laser Scope: